 Many people in the world, billions of brothers and sisters, work to survive.
 Whether their family and themselves eat today, depends on their work of the day.
 If they do not earn money, they do not eat.
 If they have nothing, there is no organized social safety net to make sure their family and themselves will be safe and healthy.
 Not earning money one day means being hungry, and being hungry can kill.

-And I, on my end, the 30 something born with everything, I could bootstrap a business, without drawing a salary, knowing that it would most likely fell as most ventures do.
+And I, on my end, the 30 something born with everything, I could bootstrap a business, without drawing a salary, knowing that it would most likely fail as most ventures do.
 I could do it and take that risk because I knew that if things should go bad, my survival would not be threatened.

 Same planet.
 Different realities.

-I am familiar with extreme poverty as my family roots in Madagascar, the gorgeous red Island of the India ocean, which is trapped in poverty.
+I am familiar with extreme poverty as my family roots in Madagascar, the gorgeous red Island of the Indian ocean, which is trapped in poverty.
 Although extremely rich in resources, it is one of the poorest countries in the world.
 Its GDP is the 3rd lowest globally.

 I did wonder if I should feel guilty.
 But I did not wonder for long.